cloudflare/cloudflare-docs/content/load-balancing/pools/cloudflare-pages-origin.md

 Before setting up the load balancer:

 1. Go to **Traffic** > **Load Balancing** > **Manage Pools**.
-2. Find the origin pools you created in the list and check if their status is `healthy`.
+2. Find the pools you created in the list and check if their status is `healthy`.
-3. Expand each pool entry to see that the health status for origins within them is also `healthy`.
+3. Expand each pool entry to confirm that the health status for endpoints within them is also `healthy`.

 The basic principle is that, if both your production website and your Cloudflare Pages project are live and directly accessible via browser, the monitors should also be able get a `200` code as HTTP response.